-Yet few if any ideas are easy to spread.
+Few if any ideas are easy to spread.
 To get an idea accepted by large numbers of people takes patience, persistence, conviction, tireless energy on the part of those who want to spread it.
 The idea need not make good sense, be reasonable, come with proofs that it will work as its advocates say it will.
 It doesn’t even have to appeal strongly to the emotions.
 It just needs to become what “everybody” accepts.
-How?

-Look how long it took.
-From the time St Paul invented “Jesus Christ” to the time the emperor of Rome accepted the new god and the doctrines that had accreted to him, thus making it fashionable to be Christian (just a few decades before force was applied and it became compulsory), nearly three hundred years had passed.
+See how long it took.
+From the time St Paul invented “Jesus Christ” to the time the emperor of Rome (Constantine) accepted the new god and the doctrines that had accreted to him, thus making it fashionable to be Christian (just a few decades before force was applied and it became compulsory), nearly three hundred years had passed.
 Three hundred years of persistent, patient, energetic proselytizing.
 Even then, it was not securely implanted in the minds of the subjects.
 One Emperor – Julian – came along and actually tried to reverse the trend by suppressing Christianity and re-instating paganism.
 He didn’t have enough time.
-He died in battle, his successors went back to favoring Christianity, and finally the Emperor Theodosius decreed that Christianity was to be the religion of the state.
-With him the last phase of force arrived.
+He died in battle, his successors went back to favoring Christianity, and the Emperor Theodosius decreed that Christianity was to be the religion of the state.
+With him the final phase of force arrived.

 The creed must become the norm.
 So pervasive must the doctrine be that anybody who does not subscribe to it wholeheartedly will appear egregious; an oddball, a rebel, a danger to everyone else and even to himself.
 The orthodoxy must be accepted without question as good, so anyone who opposes it is ipso facto a bad person.